qrexpy/sentinel/README.md

 - List and check pull requests
 - View repository statistics
 - Manage GitHub workflows
-- Real-time notifications for repository events
 - Interactive command interface

 ## Prerequisites

 - Node.js 18.x or higher
 - A Discord bot token
-- A GitHub personal access token
+- A GitHub personal access token (optional - only needed for commands that modify repos like star, gist, workflow run)
 - A Discord server where you have administrator permissions

-- A Discord webhook URL for notifications
+**Note:** Sentinel works tokenless by default!
+Without a GitHub token, the bot can only access public repositories, ensuring your private repos remain secure.
+Some commands (like `/star`, `/gist create`, `/workflow run`) require authentication and will prompt you if a token isn't available.

 ## Local Development Setup